vanjac/chromafiler/docs/README.md

 ## Download

 Check the [Releases](https://github.com/vanjac/chromafiler/releases) page for the latest beta build.
+ChromaFiler can also be downloaded from the [Microsoft Store](https://apps.microsoft.com/store/detail/XPFFWH44RPBGQJ) (single user only).
 See [installation instructions](https://github.com/vanjac/chromafiler/wiki/Installation) for additional information.

 ChromaFiler is still in development, so be sure to turn on the [auto check for updates](https://github.com/vanjac/chromafiler/wiki/Settings#updateabout) feature so you'll be notified of new releases.